convox/docs/docs/gen1/load-balancers.md

 ---
 title: "Load Balancers"
+description: "Gen 1 (End of Life): How Convox configures and manages load balancers for Gen 1 applications, including protocols, health checks, and security."
 ---

+# Load Balancers

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Load Balancing](/networking/load-balancing).

 Once you have containers running, the next step is to allow them to be accessed from the Internet.
 Convox automatically sets up and configures load balancers appropriately to route traffic to your containers.